 Bipolar disorder is no laughing matter.
 It can impact an individual’s life in minor ways that are manageable in daily life.
 However, this disorder can also be debilitating.
-Formerly called manic depression, it’s a mental health condition that includes mood swings from extreme highs, or mania to extreme lows, or depression.
-A mental health professional can diagnose bipolar disorder, but you can also look for the signs, both common and uncommon, in yourself and in loved ones.
+Formerly called manic depression, it’s a mental health condition that includes mood swings from extreme highs or mania to extreme lows or depression.
+A mental health professional can diagnose bipolar disorder, but you can also look for common and uncommon signs in yourself and your loved ones.
 Here’s what you might see when you pay close attention.

 Common Bipolar Disorder Symptoms

 While most people are at least aware of bipolar disorder, not everyone is in-tune with its symptoms.
 It’s more common than you might think, but it is not always easily identifiable.
 As you consider whether you or someone you know has this disorder, be aware of the following common signs or symptoms.

 Manic phases can include:

 - Elation or euphoria – the extreme emotional highs that come with bipolar include mood swings that are abnormally buoyant with an exaggerated sense of self-confidence.

 - High energy – the energy levels of bipolar are remarkable in their intensity.

 - Trouble sleeping – the increased energy and elated mood can result in an inability to sleep or a decreased need to sleep.

 - Talkativeness – being unusually talkative, including talking very fast and jumping around to various and unrelated topics, is very common during bipolar mania.